thegreekgeek/personal-blog/src/notes.md

 layout: layouts/notes.njk
 ---

-## Posts
+## Notes

-Write some details about your post lists.
+Write some details about your note lists.
 Or don't, and remove this!